 What is the Trees & Development Sites SPD?

 The Trees & Development Sites SPD provides guidance to applicants and agents preparing development proposals that may impact on trees, including protected trees (i.e. those covered by Tree Preservation Orders or sited within a Conservation Area) and trees that are unprotected but of significance.
 It also guides owners of protected trees on the application process and criteria used to assess those applications.

-Latest News on the Trees & Development Sites SPD
+Adoption of the Trees & Development Sites SPD

 The Council adopted the Trees & Development Sites SPD on 15 January 2009.